-54 and Nordstrom 2000).
-The formation of jarosite during early weathering processes and its 55 presence in epithermal deposits, which are formed at low hydrothermal temperatures (from 50 to 56 200°C) and shallow depths (Arribas 1995), explain the importance of these minerals for 57 prospection and mining.
-The low solubility of jarosite-like minerals, together with the flexibility 58 of its crystalline structure, which allows the incorporation of different foreign ions such as rare 59 earths or toxic metals, determines their geochemical and environmental significance (Dutrizac 60 1996; Acero et al. 2006; Asta et al. 2009).
-The precipitation of jarosite requires dry conditions 61 after mineral precipitation (Nordstrom 2009), typical of the transition from humid or semi-arid to 62 hyperarid conditions that occurred in the past on Mars surface (Fairén et al. 2010).
-Thus, the 63 identification of jarosite on Mars has been interpreted as an indicator of arid climate and water-64 limited chemical weathering (Burns 1987; Madden et al. 2004).
-Although numerous studies have 65 been conducted on both the sorption capacity of Fe(III) hydroxysulfate and the fate of the toxic 66 ions during transformation, relatively few works have examined the precipitation behavior and 67 subsequent transformation from the precursor to the crystalline phase under highly acidic 68 condition (pH < 3) and low hydrothermal temperatures.
-However, the precipitation of metastable 69 phases is strongly influenced by kinetic and other physicochemical parameters such as pH, that 70 modify the distribution of chemical species in the aqueous phase, which in turn, facilitates the 71 transformation of these phases into more stable phases (Jiménez et al. 2019).
-In this context, the 72 effect of changes in the geochemical conditions (aqueous and solid-phase compositions, 73 temperature, and pH) on the long-term stability of jarosite in acidic aqueous systems deserves 74 further study.
-Spectroscopic techniques (FTIR and XPS) have allowed various minerals of the 75 jarosite group to be identified (Dutrizac and Kaiman 1976; Gagliano et al. 2004; Bishop and 76 Murad 2005; Basciano and Peterson 2007, 2008; Majzlan et al. 2011), but they can also be used
+Although numerous studies have been conducted on both the sorption capacity of Fe(III) hydroxysulfate and the fate of the toxic ions during transformation, relatively few works have examined the precipitation behavior and subsequent transformation from the precursor to the crystalline phase under highly acidic condition (pH < 3) and low hydrothermal temperatures.
+However, the precipitation of metastable phases is strongly influenced by kinetic and other physicochemical parameters, such as pH, that modify the distribution of chemical species in the aqueous phase, which in turn, facilitates the transformation of these phases into more stable phases (Jiménez et al. 2019).
+In this context, the effect of changes in the geochemical conditions (aqueous and solid-phase compositions, temperature, and pH) on the long-term stability of jarosite in acidic aqueous systems deserves further study.
+Spectroscopic techniques (FTIR and XPS) have allowed various minerals of the jarosite group to be identified (Dutrizac and Kaiman 1976; Gagliano et al. 2004; Bishop and Murad 2005; Basciano and Peterson 2007, 2008; Majzlan et al. 2011), but they can also be used to shed light on the geochemical conditions of the medium where minerals are formed.

-77 to shed light on the geochemical conditions of the medium where minerals are formed.
-This 78 work aims to study the crystallization behavior of natrojarosite by direct precipitation from 79 supersaturated solutions at both ambient $(20^{\circ}C)$ and low $(70^{\circ}C)$ hydrothermal temperatures.
-80 Specific experiments have been designed to attain a rapid transformation from poorly crystalline 81 (schwertmannite) to crystalline phases (natrojarosite), in which precipitation occurs after shorter 82 periods of time than those needed in our previous study performed with parent solutions of low 83 and intermediate concentrations at ambient temperature (Jiménez et al. 2019).
-X-ray diffraction 84 and scanning electron microscopy were used to follow the mineral transformation and the long-85 term stability of the crystalline phases.
-Fourier-transform infrared spectroscopy and X-ray 86 photoelectron spectroscopy techniques in combination with X-ray diffraction were used to 87 characterize the chemical species at the natrojarosite surface.
-The kinetics and the activation 88 energy of the transformation of schwertmannite into natrojarosite is analysed using the so-called 89 "time fraction" method (Putnis 1992) TTT given and to а а 90 (Temperature-Transformation-Time) diagram was constructed to define the reaction pathways during the process.
-The highly acidic and sulfate-rich solutions used in this work are analogous 91 92 to those of acid mine drainages and to the ancient waters of Mars.
+This work aims to study the crystallization behavior of natrojarosite by direct precipitation from supersaturated solutions at both ambient (20 °C) and low (70 °C) hydrothermal temperatures.
+Specific experiments have been designed to attain a rapid transformation from poorly crystalline (schwertmannite) to crystalline phases (natrojarosite), in which precipitation occurs after shorter periods of time than those needed in our previous study performed with parent solutions of low and intermediate concentrations at ambient temperature (Jiménez et al. 2019).
+X-ray diffraction and scanning electron microscopy were used to follow the mineral transformation and the long-term stability of the crystalline phases.
+Fourier-transform infrared spectroscopy and X-ray photoelectron spectroscopy techniques in combination with X-ray diffraction were used to characterize the chemical species at the natrojarosite surface.
+The kinetics and the activation energy of the transformation of schwertmannite into natrojarosite are analyzed using the so-called "time to a given fraction" method (Putnis 1992), and a temperature-transformation-time (TTT) diagram was constructed to define the reaction pathways during the process.
+The highly acidic and sulfate-rich solutions used in this work are analogous to those of acid mine drainages and to the ancient waters of Mars (Nordstrom 2009; Fairén et al. 2010).